nevadascout/GrandTheftApocalypse/README.md

 # Todo List

 ### Zeds
-- Zed spawner / destroyer
+- ~~Don't stop peds from spawning, instead let game engine do all the heavy lifting of spawn/destroy~~
+- ~~Get all peds in world and make them drunk + apply blood decals~~
-- Use NM commands to raise arms of Zeds like zombie arm
+- Use NM commands to raise arms of Zeds like zombie arm *(might not be possible)*
 - Zeds react to sound (gunshots, engines)
-- Zeds react to seeing player
+- Zeds react to player in line of sight
-- Special Zeds with extra health, speed, etc (Bigfoot, alien)
+- Special Zeds with extra health, speed, etc (bigfoot, alien)
-- ~~Apply blood decals to Zeds~~
-- Predefined areas (towns, buildings) that Zeds spawn around when the player gets near
 - Predefined areas where special enemies spawn (alien nests, etc)
-- ~~Alternate idea: don't stop peds spawning, instead give them blood decals and make them drunk.
-Let the engine handle spawning/cleanup~~
+- Spawning of hoards (only ever one on map at a time) - map marker indicates rough hoard position

 ### World events engine
 - Create random events at certain map areas at certain times (to keep occurrences infrequent)